Last Updated on September 28, 2025

 - Hiking safely: Trails can be slick.
 Clean scrapes, wear good shoes, and don’t rush near waterfalls.

 - Altitude watch: Cerro Chirripó is over 12,500 ft (3,800 m) — acclimatize slowly and know altitude sickness signs.
+Learn more about altitude illness and prevention.

 - Animal caution: Admire monkeys and sloths from afar.
 Avoid feeding or touching wildlife — for your safety and theirs.